 It’s a choice you’ll never regret.

 This blog is written by Cindy Wright with Chris and Andrea Fabry.
-To read more of the Fabry journey, and how to live a more “natural” lifestyle, which has helped them in their recovery, and can help us in our everyday lives, as well, please go to the web site, It Takes Time, found at: it-takes-time.com.
+The Fabry journey, and how to live a more “natural” lifestyle, which has helped them in their recovery, and can help us in our everyday lives, as well, has been written about in their web site It Takes Time.
 I believe you’ll love what you can learn.
-I sure have (and Steve has too).

 More from Marriage Missions